This brochure describes the flood

 Heavy rains in the upper reaches of the Brisbane River, particularly the Stanley River catchment, may result in significant local flooding of low lying areas, however, both the Somerset and Wivenhoe Dam's have significantly reduced the frequency of flooding in the lower Brisbane River catchment to Brisbane City, where major flooding can still occur from local area run-off.

 Flood records for most river height recording stations in the upper reaches of the Brisbane River are quite extensive with records for Woodford dating back to the 1890's.
 The record major flood of 1893 in Brisbane was a result of extremely heavy rainfall falling in the upper reaches of the Stanley River around Peachester.
 This event occurred well before the completion of the Somerset Dam in 1959.
 Wivenhoe Dam was completed in 1984.
-The largest flood since 1893 was recorded in January 2011 which produced large scale inundation of residential and agricultural areas throughout the Brisbane Valley.
+The largest flood since the large floods of the 1890's was recorded in January 2011 which produced large scale inundation of residential and agricultural areas throughout the Brisbane Valley.

 The Bureau of Meteorology, in association with the South East Queensland Water Corporation (SEQWater) and the Brisbane City Council (BCC) operate a flood warning system for the upper Brisbane River catchment above Wivenhoe Dam using data from the rainfall and river height network shown on the map.
 The network consists of manual rainfall and river height observers as well as automated telemetry equipment.